 Bargaining Power and the Labor Share – a structural break approach (with Kornelius Kraft), SFB 823 Discussion Paper No. 12/2021.

-Abstract: This paper investigates the impact of the adoption of a new technology on worker outcomes.
-While the effects of new technologies on firm outcomes are widely discussed, the impact on workers remains debated.
-To investigate this relation, we exploit the implementation of a new workplace technology as a source of variation in employee outcomes.
+This paper investigates the impact of the adoption of a new technology on worker outcomes.
 Using detailed worker-level data for Germany, we show that the strongest impacts of new technologies arise in the first year of its implementation for overtime, training and perceived labor intensity.
 These effects diminish after the introduction period.
-Finally, we show that changes in worker outcomes depend on the nature of the technology as well as occupational choices.
-Thus, we find that technologies are particularly affecting workers if their introduction is related to increases in workload and mental stress.
-In addition, workers in high-paying occupations are affected in all of the worker outcomes examined.
-Among employees in low- and mid-paying occupations, in contrast, there are only particularly strong impacts on overtime and training.
+In further tests, we show that changes in outcomes depend on worker’s mobility as well as occupational choices.
 The impact on worker outcomes therefore primarily occurs when the new technology shapes the work environment of the exposed worker.

 The Effects of Reforming a Federal Employment Agency on Labor Demand (with Kornelius Kraft), IZA Discussion Paper No. 14629